David

 This field is for validation purposes and should be left unchanged.

 David Madland is a senior fellow and the senior adviser to the American Worker Project at American Progress.
 He has been called “one of the nation’s wisest” labor scholars by Washington Post columnist E.J.
-Dionne Jr. The president of the Service Employees International Union, Mary Kay Henry, says Madland’s work “is creating a North Star for how we increase workers’ power in the economy and democracy.”
+Dionne Jr. His work “is creating a North Star for how we increase workers’ power in the economy and democracy,” according to Mary Kay Henry, former president of the Service Employees International Union.

-Madland is the author of Re-Union: How Bold Labor Reforms Can Repair, Revitalize, and Reunite the United States (Cornell University Press, 2021), which helped put sectoral bargaining on the political agenda, and Hollowed Out: Why the Economy Doesn’t Work Without a Strong Middle Class (University of California Press, 2015), a pioneering critique of trickle-down economics that has helped policymakers understand that the economy grows from the middle out and bottom up—not the top down.
+Madland is the author of Re-Union: How Bold Labor Reforms Can Repair, Revitalize, and Reunite the United States (Cornell University Press, 2021), which helped put sectoral bargaining on the political agenda, and Hollowed Out: Why the Economy Doesn’t Work without a Strong Middle Class (University of California Press, 2015), a pioneering critique of trickle-down economics that has helped policymakers understand that the economy grows from the middle out and the bottom up, not from the top down.

-He appears frequently on television programs, including on PBS, CNN, MSNBC, and Fox, and he is a regular guest on radio talk shows across the United States.
+He is frequently featured on television and radio programs, including appearances on PBS, CNN, MSNBC, Fox, and NPR.
 His work has been cited in numerous publications, including The New York Times, The Wall Street Journal, The Washington Post, and The New Yorker.
 He has testified before Congress as well as several state legislatures.

 To view the work of the American Worker Project, click here.